4dro/simplerequire/README.md

 Defaults to '.'.
 **packages:** an object containing a map of {packageName: _URL to that package_}.
 Package name cannot start with a dot (.).
 Package URLs could  be absolute or relative to baseUrl.
+Configuration may be specified in two ways:
+A data-require-config attribute of the <script> that loads the loader.js file.
+A requireConfig object in the global scope defined before loading the loader.

 ### Module identifiers
 Module identifier is a string containing a path to a module.
 They are passed to require() and define() functions in